Chasewhip8/Seagull/README.md

 ### Bonk
 Bonk is strapped with Perpetual Futures markets on centralized and decentralized exchanges.
 Using the same logic, as above in Tighter On-Chain Spreads, Seagull can provide better spreads for orders and potentially burn accrued fees.

-## The Stack (so far)
-This repository contains the following:
-- Seagull Socks JIT Market Program
-- Front End for interacting with the program
-- SDK for interacting with the program
-- Market Maker Bot (example) to demonstrate a working market

 **Warning: All code is unaudited and subject to security vulnerabilities, use at your own risk.**

 ## What can be improved?